-12 Questions Answered - A Complete Guide to Planning and Booking Your Expedition Trip
+12 Questions Answered - A Step-by-Step Expedition Travel Planning Guide

 For as long as there has been humankind, there has been curiosity and the need to understand our world and how things work.
 It is this desire to know what lies beyond that took explorers and adventurers to unknown lands and far-off destinations.
 These original expeditions came with life-changing discoveries (duh, the world is not flat!) and an inherent amount of danger.